biocaddie/uiuc-biocaddie-pilot/README.md

 * [Run PubMed expansion models](/pubmed)
 * [Run models using repository priors](/priors)

-### Qrels and queries
+## Qrels and queries

-The official BioCADDIE qrels and queries have been converted to Indri format in the ``qrels`` and ``queries`` directories.
-We provide both the original training queries and final test queries and qrels, as well as combined sets for ongoing research.
-We also provide the original official queries as well as stopped and manually shortened versions.
-We only use the original queries in our official submissions, but the shortened queries are currently used for our primarily evaluation.
+Please see the [queries](/queries) directory for information about the different query formats used for evaluation.

 ## Cross-validation